SamoFMF/SATsolver/README.md

 # SATsolver #
 SAT solver for a school project.
 Two methods were implemented.
-Both take a CNF in DIMACS format as input and return the result in DIMACS format.
+Both take a CNF in DIMACS format as input and return the result in a custom format.
+If a problem is unsatisfiable the program outputs `0`, else it outputs literals seperated by spaces.

 ## Additional instructions
 Instructions also state that a problem should be added to the repository that can be solved within a minute and demonstrates the strengths of the algorithm.
 I'd suggest two problems, the first is a [Hamiltonian path](Examples/hamiltonian_path/g1/sat.txt).
 This specific example pushes the algorithm to nearly a minute of execution time.
 The second is the [33-queens](Examples/nqueens/sat33.txt) problem which was not solved by any iteration of my solvers until `Resets` were added.
 This means that it demonstrates the strengths of the algorithm quite well.